new-age.

 Iris - symbolises good

-news or a message - like the pot of gold at the end of the rainbow.
+news or a message - like the pot of gold at the end of the

-of the gods who would ride on the rainbow to and from earth, in her
+- the messenger of the gods who would ride on the rainbow to

-beautiful multi-coloured robes.
+and from earth, in her beautiful multi-coloured robes.

-Orris root is made from the iris
+Orris root is made from the iris and is used as a herbal medicine, a magickal

-The flowers and leaves used to be strewn in front of the bride and groom
+strewn in front of the bride and groom at weddings, and it was believed

-at weddings, and it was believed that if you were foolish enough to bite
+that if you were foolish enough to bite the iris root you would stammer

-the iris root you would stammer for the rest of your days. |
+for the rest of your days. |

 |